 Registration timestamps, initial upload timestamps, and final upload timestamps are listed in Annex A of this report.

 The document registration and upload times and dates listed in Annex A and in headings for documents in this report are in Paris/Geneva time.
-Dates mentioned for purposes of describing events at the meeting (other than as contribution registration and upload times) follow the local time at the meeting facility.
+Dates mentioned for purposes of describing events at the meeting (other than as contribution registration and upload times) use UTC since this was an electronic meeting.

 Highlighting of recorded decisions in this report is done using the keyword “Decision”, e.g., as follows: